tauri-apps/tauri-plugin-sql/README.md

 There are three general methods of installation that we can recommend.

-1. Pull sources directly from Github using git tags / revision hashes (most secure, good for development, shown below)
+1. Pull sources directly from Github using git tags / branches / revision hashes
 2. Git submodule install this repo in your tauri project and then use `file` protocol to ingest the source
 3. Use crates.io and npm (easiest, and requires you to trust that our publishing pipeline worked)

+> **Note:** Tauri takes security very seriously so until we have decided the best auditing approach for plugins we are not publishing to Cargo and NPM.
+During the interim, however, you should normally be well served just to point at the `dev` branch of this repository.

 For more details and usage see [the Todo app](examples/todos-app/).
 Please note, below in the dependencies you can also lock to a revision/tag in both the `Cargo.toml` and `package.json`